ServiceNow/AU-Harness/README.md

 ### 📝 Task Configuration Options
 #### Adding Datasets

-LALM-Eval supports adding custom tasks through `task_config` YAML files.
+AU-Harness supports adding custom tasks through `task_config` YAML files.
 These files define the task properties and how they should be processed.

 #### Creating a TaskConfig File